4.8 Initial Child Protection Conferences

 - The Children's Guardian and the child's solicitor where there are current court proceedings.

-A professional observer can only attend with the prior consent of the Conference Chair and the family, and must not take part in discussions or decision-making.
+A professional observer can only attend with the prior consent of the Independent Chair and the family, and must not take part in discussions or decision-making.
 There will only be one observer at any conference.
 It is the responsibility of the professional requesting the attendance of the observer to seek the permission of the family at least one day before the conference.

 Professionals who are invited but unable to attend for unavoidable reasons should: